odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## Second Normal Form
-- This definition of table `relation` and `person` is in 2nd NF (and therefore in 1st NF):
+- This definition of the table `relation` and `person` is in 2nd NF (and therefore in 1st NF):
-    - no data are redundant,
+    - no data is redundant,
-    - inserting relationship does not cause inserting of person,
+    - inserting relationship does not cause inserting of a person,
     - deleting relationship does not delete a person,
     - splitting must not cause information loss.
 </section>